oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 --- abstract

-Transaction Tokens (TraTs) enable workloads in a trusted domain to ensure that identity and authorization context of an external invocation of an endpoint in the trusted domain is preserved throughout any subsequent workloads that are invoked as a result of such external invocation.
+Transaction Tokens (TraTs) enable workloads in a trusted domain to ensure that identity and authorization context of an external invocation is preserved throughout any subsequent workloads that are invoked as a result of such external invocation.
 TraTs also enable workloads within the trusted domain to optinally assert their processing of the request to downstream workloads.

 --- middle